ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 select test case objects to create scripted interactions.

 The Selector interface is centered around a list of all test case objects in a given test case, with a separate tab for each :file:`.alyvix` file.
-The *primary* tab (the first one opened with the blue background) is the only file whose objects can be changed.
-All other *secondary* tabs are used to view and filter their test case objects, and to import them into the primary tab.
+The *primary* tab (the first one opened, with the blue background) is the only file whose objects can be changed.
+Any other *secondary* tabs are used to view and filter their test case objects, and if desired, to import them into the primary tab.
 The values of test case objects in secondary tabs cannot be changed.

 You can start Alyvix Selector as a standalone module from the command prompt (you can find information about its :ref:`command arguments here <test_case_building_selector_launch>`):